-The moment you say “I do” will be ingrained in your memory for the rest of your life, a wonderful memory that's also captured in time by your photographer (and likely your videographer, too!).
+The moment you say “I do” will be ingrained in your memory for the rest of your life — a wonderful memory that's also captured by your photographer (and if you have a videographer, them too!).
 So you’ll want to make sure your altar is truly something special.
 Planning a Jewish wedding?
 One of the most important parts of the ceremony is the chuppah, the canopy under which a couple stands during their ceremony.
 It represents the new home the couple will create together, symbolized by the cloth canopy and the four poles.

 A chuppah is a beautiful way to honor tradition while also expressing who you are as a couple.
 From classically-draped chuppahs to those adorned with bold blooms, there are countless ways to create the altar of your dreams.
 Looking for inspiration for your ceremony?
 Here are eight of the most picture-perfect chuppahs from real weddings across the country.

 Natalie and Garrett’s ceremony was held in the center of the room, so visibility was paramount to the chuppah design.
 Revel Decor delicately placed florals to allow guests to see the couple without obstruction.
-Hydrangea, roses, inverted orchids, calla lilies and greenery created a cascading rain effect surrounding the newlyweds.
-The ethereal white birch structure and soft white blooms created an exceptional contrast to the industrial aesthetic of Revel Fulton Market.
+Hydrangea, roses, inverted orchids, calla lilies, and greenery created a cascading rain effect surrounding the newlyweds, and the ethereal white birch structure and soft white blooms made for an exceptional contrast to the industrial aesthetic of Revel Fulton Market.

 Rebecca wanted to marry her earthy boho vision with the classic ballroom venue.
-Love n' Fresh Flowers designed a chuppah that was both elegant and celebrated the season.
-The lush botanical decorations included a base of autumn foliage — namely oak leaf and smoke bush — layered with heirloom chrysanthemums, dahlias, garden roses and anemones, and topped with unexpected touches, like pomegranates, privet berry and kangaroo paws (yes, that’s the name of a plant!).
+To do so, Love n' Fresh Flowers designed a chuppah that was both elegant and celebrated the season.
+The lush botanical decorations included a base of autumn foliage — namely oak leaf and smoke bush — layered with heirloom chrysanthemums, dahlias, garden roses, and anemones, and topped with unexpected touches, like pomegranates, privet berry and kangaroo paws (yes, that’s the name of a plant!).

 Los Angeles, California